-- 4. Definition of siblings sibling refers to brother or sister, half brother or sister, adopted brother or sister, or the child of the parent/carer's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling. - 5.
-Distance from the school this will be measured in a straight line from the front door of the student's home address (including flats) to the main entrance of the school with those living closer to the school receiving the higher priority.
+- 5. Definition of siblings sibling refers to brother or sister, half brother or sister, adopted brother or sister, or the child of the parent/carer's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling. - 6.
+Distance from the school this will be measured in measured in a straight line from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's GIS/ONE system.